jon-andre/advent-of-code/2020/README.md

 ## 4
 * Find if all substrings/keys are present.
 Splitting at \n\n made this easier.
 * Find if all substrings/keys are present and contain valid data.
 Pintman solution.

+Looking at the task wihtout beer goggles is a potential solution.